Sienci-Labs/Resources/gsender/ytsb-gs-transition.md

 ### **Streamlined Configuration Menu**

 The Config menu has been refined to display only relevant sections based on your machine's connection status and selected profile.
 It's a combination of your old preferences section mixed with the old firmware section, so all your settings are in one place.
-Modified settings are highlighted, and a 'Show Modified' toggle allows users to filter and manage non-default configurations efficiently.
+Modified settings are highlighted, and a 'Show Modified' toggle allows users to filter and manage settings that have been changed from the machine default.
 You can reset to default settings at any time.

 ![](/_images/_gsender/_transition/gs_tr_modified.gif){.align-center .size-large}